BarryDalton/ThemeparkFinder/README.md

 # Themepark Finder
-## Interactive Front-end Milestone Project 2
+## Interactive Front-End Milestone Project 2

-Themepark Finder is a website created with HTML, CSS and JS utilising the Google Maps API to allow a user to search for a themepark and view additional information about that park.
+Themepark Finder is a website created with HTML, CSS and JS utilising the Google Maps API to allow a user to search for an amusement, themepark and accommodation and view additional information about that park.

+THe website was created to enable a visitor to search, view and plan a trip (vacation) to a amusement or themepark in the United kingdom.

 ## UX

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
+The website was created as a single page that is split over 4 pages (landing page, about us, carosel, Google Map with some filtering and results and a contact form to allow a visitor to the site to make enquiries)

+As a user to the site:
-- As a user type, I want to perform an action, so that I can achieve a goal.
+- As a visitor, I want to perform an action, so that I can achieve a goal.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+- As a visitor, I want to be able to search for a city in the United Kingdom and see a list of themeparks.
+- As a visitor, I want to be able to search for a city in the United Kingdom and see a list of corresponding hotels.
+- As a visitor, I want to be able to filter the search results between themeparks and hotels.
+- As a visitor, I want to be able to find additionl inforamtion about a themepark or hotel by selecting the name from search results.

+### Wireframes

 ## Features